 - acknowledge a child’s unique position (concerning positions of power, dependence, developmental stage, etc),

-- you show interest in the child’s perception (point of view) and their emotions
+- you show interest in the child’s perception (point of view) and their emotions (you show you care)

 - and you’re respecting their perception and their emotions.